DataDog/dd-trace-py/docs/advanced_usage.rst

 .. autoclass:: ddtrace.propagation.http.HTTPPropagator
     :members:

+Context extraction and activation is also built into the tracer:

+.. autoclass:: ddtrace.tracer.Tracer.activate_distributed_headers
+    :members:

 Custom
 ^^^^^^

-You can manually propagate your tracing context over your RPC protocol.
+You can manually propagate your tracing context over your RPC protocol by creating your own Propagator class based on `ddtrace.propagation.http.Propagator`.
 Here is an example assuming that you have `rpc.call` function that call a `method` and propagate a `rpc_metadata` dictionary over the wire::

     # Implement your own context propagator
+    from ddtrace.propagation.http import Propagator

-    class MyRPCPropagator(object):
+    class MyRPCPropagator(Propagator):
         def inject(self, span_context, rpc_metadata):
             rpc_metadata.update({
                 'trace_id': span_context.trace_id,